mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

-If the network configuration is such that the addresses MaxScale uses to connect to backends are different from the ones the servers use to connect to each other, `assume_unique_hostnames` should be set to OFF.
+If the network configuration is such that the addresses MaxScale uses to connect to backends are different from the ones the servers use to connect to each other and `private_address` is not used, `assume_unique_hostnames` should be set to OFF.
 In this mode, MaxScale uses server id:s it queries from the servers and the `Master_Server_Id` fields of the replica connections to deduce which server is replicating from which.
 This is not perfect though, since MaxScale doesn't know the id:s of servers it has never connected to (e.g. server has been down since MaxScale was started).
 Also, the `Master_Server_Id`-field may have an incorrect value if the replica connection has not been established.
 MaxScale will only trust the value if the monitor has seen the replica connection IO thread connected at least once.
 If this is not the case, the replica connection is ignored.

+### `private_address`

+String.
+This is an optional server setting, yet documented here since it's only used by MariaDB Monitor.
+If not set, the normal server address setting is used.

+Defines an alternative IP-address or hostname for the server for use with replication.
+Whenever MaxScale modifies replication (e.g. during switchover), the private address is given as *Master_Host* to "CHANGE MASTER TO"-commands.
+Also, when detecting replication, any *Master_Host*-values from "SHOW SLAVE STATUS"-queries are compared to the private addresses of configured servers if the normal address doesn't match.

+This setting is useful if replication and application traffic are separated to different network interfaces.

 ### `master_conditions`